In a few words… start googling, binging or ask Alexa !

 - It is far too easy to misinterpret physiological symptoms and identify with the incorrect diagnostic criteria; e.g. mood swings do not necessarily equate with a manic-depressive illness !

-- Patients can throw mental health assessors off with their perception of a medical history which could have been at best influenced, if not completely constructed with assistance from Google or Alexa !
+- Patients can throw mental health assessors off with their perception of a medical history which could have been at best influenced, if not completely constructed with assistance from Google or its competition Alexa !

 - The issue of chronic medical problems.
 Patients often think they have panic disorder (a very common self-diagnosis) and miss the diagnosis of hyperthyroidism or irregular heartbeats.
 On the other hand, heart racing does not (necessarily) means that one is having a heart attack.

 - Confusing one psychological disorder with another.
-For example, some patients may think they are overwhelmed by agoraphobic reactions which would explain their tendency to socially isolate when in fact, social anxiety or perhaps depression or both or even asperger syndrome could be the more likely diagnosis responsible for their social isolation.
+For example, some patients may think they are overwhelmed by agoraphobic reactions which would explain their tendency to socially isolate when in fact, social anxiety or depression or both or even asperger syndrome could be the more likely diagnosis responsible for their social isolation.

 - Self-diagnosis can also create mistrust and may undermine the all essential therapeutic relationship between therapist and patient.